Ishan0520/TPM-Roadmap/README.md

 ---

 ### 🌟 Why This Matters
-This charter is more than a plan — it’s a **case study of TPM thinking**:
+This charter is a blueprint for **strategic career transformation** — combining project discipline, learning agility, and real-world TPM execution.
-Breaking down a **complex goal (career transition)** into measurable, trackable, and risk-managed steps.
+Every artifact in this repository demonstrates how structured program management principles can drive clarity, results, and measurable growth.

 ### Quick Links